KhronosGroup/glTF/extensions/2.0/Khronos/KHR_techniques_webgl/README.md

 #### Attributes

 The `attributes` dictionary property specifies the vertex attributes of the data that will be passed to the shader.
 Each attribute's key is a string that corresponds to the attribute name in the GLSL source code.
 Each attribute's value is an [attribute](#reference-attribute) object, where the semantic of the attribute is defined.
 The semantic corresponds with the mesh attribute semantic specified in the [primitive](../../../../specification/2.0#reference-primitive), the value of which is the index of the accessor containing attribute's data.
+It's invalid to specify a semantic that does not exist in the mesh data.

 #### Uniforms

 The `uniforms` dictionary property specifies the uniform variables that will be passed to the shader.
 Each uniform's key is a string that corresponds to the uniform name in the GLSL source code.
 Each uniform's value is a string that references a [uniform](#reference-uniform) object, where the type (GL types such as a floating point number, vector, etc.) and potentially the semantic and default value of the uniform is defined.

 When a material instances a technique, the name of each supplied value in its `KHR_techniques_webgl.values` property must correspond to one of the uniforms defined in the technique.

+Uniforms which specify the `SAMPLER_2D` type use a [`textureInfo`](../../../../specification/2.0#reference-textureinfo) object as a value to reference a texture.

+TODO: Sampler uniforms use textureInfo object.
+That object could be extended with, e.g., KHR_texture_transform.
+How should engines handle that (fail to load, patch shaders, resample texures, etc)?

 The above example illustrates several uniforms.
 The property `u_ambient` is defined as a `FLOAT_VEC4` type; and `u_light0Color` is defined as a `FLOAT_VEC3` with a default color value of white.